arobson/vorperl/README.md

 RabbitMQ is amazing.
 I love it.
 I have a rabbit shaped hammer and everything looks like a carrot-nail.

-Unfortunately the rabbit-erlang-client API is real world implementation of a jabberwocky.
-You're going need help to chop off its head.
+Unfortunately the rabbit-erlang-client API is real world implementation of a jabberwocky and you need to tame it.
 You need vorperl.

-Vorperl is alpha.
+Vorperl is near beta (in that it supports a decent baseline functionality).
 Please do not attempt to slay production jabberwockies at this time.

 ## How To Use